nrwl/nx/docs/shared/devkit-and-nx-plugins.md

 All of the core plugins are written using Nx Devkit, and you can use the same utilities to write your own generators and executors.

 The Nx team maintains a core set of plugins for many application and tooling frameworks.
-You can also extend an Nx workspace by writing your own plugins.
+You can write [custom generators](/generators/workspace-generators) and [executors](/executors/creating-custom-builders) for your own workspace.
+You can also write your own plugin and share it with the community.
 The [Nx Plugin](/nx-plugin/overview) plugin provides guidance on how you can build your own custom plugins.

 ### Listing Nx plugins